 The Droog Case concerned the tax year 1996/1997.
 Mr. Droog claimed relief of approximately £50,000 in respect of a share of losses of a film partnership.
 On the 22nd February 2007, Revenue issued an opinion under Section 811(6) of the TCA, claiming that the transaction was a tax avoidance transaction within the meaning of Section 811.

 S955 (1) allows an inspector “at any time” to amend an assessment previously issued.
-However, it is expressly subject to subsection 2, which states “where a chargeable person has delivered a return for a chargeable period and has made in the return necessary for the making of an assessment for the chargeable period, an assessment for that period or an amendment of such an assessment shall not be made on the chargeable person after the end of the period of 4 years … “
+However, it is expressly subject to subsection 2, which states “where a chargeable person has delivered a return for a chargeable period and has made in the return a full and true disclosure of all material facts necessary for the making of an assessment for the chargeable period, an assessment for that period or an amendment of such an assessment shall not be made on the chargeable person after the end of the period of 4 years … ”

 The Appeal Commissioner conducted an initial hearing to deal solely with the question of the time limit and issued a determination that the four year time limit set out in Sections 955 and 956 of the TCA, applied to the formation of an opinion under Section 811, so that the opinion in this case was out of time.